Zinnia Seeds: How To Plant & Grow Zinnias

 TIMING IS EVERYTHING

-In order to make the most of the gardening season, Zinnias need to be started X weeks before the last frost date.
-This means that in some climates, you will need to start them indoors.
+In order to make the most of the gardening season, Zinnias need to be started after the last frost date.

 Here in zone 4, we start our seeds indoors 5 weeks before the last frost date and then start the process of hardening them off after the last frost date.
 This ensures the maximum amount of enjoyment!